-When it comes to your body, the area that causes the most anxiety is your heart.
+When it comes to the part of your body that people worry about most, the heart is often the area that causes the most anxiety.
 Your heart is what gives you life and keeps your body moving, and as you get older your heart is the organ you need to worry about most for a longer lifespan.
-While every organ is important, your heart is the only one that is crucial at every moment of every day.
+While every organ is important, the heart is the only one that is crucial at every moment of every day.

-So when you have an irregular heartbeat, known as arrhythmia, it can cause significant fear and anxiety.
-What makes this more complicated, however, is that anxiety can actually cause arrhythmia.
-The two have a complex relationship that may lead to significant stress and health worries.
+Thus, when a person experiences an irregular heartbeat, known as arrhythmia, it can cause significant fear and anxiety.
+Complicating this matter is that anxiety can actually cause arrhythmia.
+The two have a complex relationship that play off one another, but ultimately often lead to significant stress and health worries.

 Doctor First and Anxiety Second